Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 The main difference between the two approaches is that the multi-stack approach minimizes **risk**, while the single stack approach minimizes **setup and maintenance** effort.

 If something goes wrong in a single stack approach, there is a greater chance that your production systems are negatively impacted as well.
-After all, the environments in this approach are provisioned on top of each other, and relies only on environment variables and lambda aliases for indirection.
+After all, the environments in this approach are provisioned on top of each other, and rely only on environment variables and lambda aliases for indirection.

 In the multi-stack approach, this probability is decreased as a result of using separate resources for each environment.
 This advantage comes at a cost however - multi-stack approaches require more work to configure and maintain in comparison to single stack architectures.
 And in most scenarios, they are more expensive to run as well.